MateuszSab/scala-oop/README.md

 # Calendar

-Application allows you to add days to the calendar, add tasks to days and create tasks with a title and a time interval.
+Application creates a calendar, add tasks to days and create tasks with a title and a time interval.

 Example usage is in the `Main.scala` file.

+To start application type `sbt run` in your cmd.